matthew1000/gstreamer-cheat-sheet/README.md

 # GStreamer command-line cheat sheet

 This series of docs provides a cheat sheet for GStreamer on the command-line.
+A few Python examples are also included for when you need GStreamer to be dynamic (i.e. react to user or some other action).

 ## Contents